sagold/json-schema-library/README.md

 `npm i json-schema-library`.

-This package is tested on node v6.9.1.
+This package is tested on node v6.9.1 and in latest Browsers.

 1. [Draft4](#draft4)